 Work permits for non-EU citizens

-Expats from countries outside of the EU and EEA will have different processes to go through depending on the kind of work they want to do.
-Officially, expats applying for a work permit must already have found a job.
+Expats from countries outside the EU and EEA will have different processes to go through depending on the kind of work they want to do.
+Officially, expats applying for a residence permit for work must already have found a job.